tatecarson/theWaterReceded/README.md

 ### Start

-To run project start in maininit.scd.
+* To run project start in maininit.scd.
+* ssh
+  * rhizome config

+### Deploy

+Runs a git pull on the ec2 server to bring in changes from github

+./deploy.sh